 Traditionally, the club has held an annual picnic shoot and a dinner meeting for presentation of annual awards.
 A variety of educational activities have been enjoyed by members, guests, and visitors from the community for many years.

-In November 1997, Emerald Photographic Society first appeared on the Internet.
+1997; Emerald Photographic Society first appeared on the Internet.
 In the first week it was one page describing the club and meeting times.
-In 2000, EPS got its own Internet name, www.emeraldphotographic.org.
+In 2000, we started a website, www.emeraldphotographic.org.

-After many years of being dominated by color slide competition, the club now is more actively involved in prints with large showings in the monthly print competitions.
-Print exhibits also took off in the year 2000 and 2001 with four exhibits in a 7-month period.
+After many years of being dominated by color slide competition, the club now is more actively involved in prints, with large showings in the monthly print competitions.
+Print exhibits expanded in 2000 and 2001 with four exhibits in a 7-month period.

-In 2007, the club added a well-attended digital competition to the regular monthly slide and print competitions.
+2007; the club added digital competition to the regular monthly slide and print competitions.

 2019; we eliminated the print portion of the competition, and it is now 100% digital.